atolab/zenoh-web/content/docs/getting-started/first-app.md

 }
 ```

-[Install](../installation) and start the zenoh router with this configuration file:
+[Install](../installation) and start the Zenoh router with this configuration file:

 ```bash
 zenohd -c zenoh-myhome.json5